Comcast/Comcast.github.io-archive/comcast.github.io/CONTRIBUTING.md

 Thank you for considering helping out!

+Looking to update description or feature your project?
+You're in the right place.
+Feel free to make the change by following these steps.

 First, please read the [code of conduct](CODE_OF_CONDUCT.md).
 We take it very seriously!

 Next, if you want to help out, do the following: